lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 - `string` defaults to `""`
 - `bool` defaults to `false`

-But here'    s the tricky part: **unless you explicitly tell Protobuf to track field presence, you cannot distinguish between "unset" and "default"**.
+But here's the tricky part: **unless you explicitly tell Protobuf to track field presence, you cannot distinguish between "unset" and "default"**.

 Imagine this field:
 ```protobuf
 string content = 2;
 ```
-If a client omits this field entirely when calling a RPC, and another client sends an empty string (`""`), you won'    t be able to tell them apart.
-This matters in scenarios like PATCH operations, where *"clear the content"* and *"leave it untouched"* are very different instructions.
+If a client omits this field entirely when calling a RPC, and another client sends an empty string (`""`), you won't be able to tell them apart.
+This matters in scenarios like PATCH operations, where *"clear the content"* (or change it to zero) and *"leave it untouched"* are very different instructions.
 To fix this, we have a few tools.

-## Using `optional` in proto3 (since v3.15)
+### Using `optional` in proto3 (since v3.15)

 As of version 3.15, proto3 reintroduces the `optional` keyword to track whether a [scalar](https://squidfunk.github.io/protobluff/guide/scalar-types/) (i.e., numbers, enums and strings) field was explicitly set.